Health & Safety

 An inherent risk of exposure to COVID-19 exists in any place where people gather.
 By attending Welcome To Rockville Festival, you voluntarily assume all risks related to exposure to Covid-19 and agree to waive all claims and potential claims against the City of Daytona Beach, County of Volusia, Danny Wimmer Presents, LLC and their affiliated companies relating to such risks.

-While there will be security onsite, Welcome To Rockville cannot be responsible for lost or stolen items.
+While there will be security on site, Welcome To Rockville will not be responsible for lost or stolen items.
 When leaving your campsite and/or vehicle, please take valuables with you and lock your vehicle.
-Lockers are available in General Admission, VIP, & Daytona Owners Club, and are available to reserve currently, HERE.
+Lockers will be available in General Admission, VIP, & Daytona Owners Club, and can be reserved currently, HERE.
 A detailed list of what is and is not allowed in the festival grounds can be found on our FESTIVAL INFO page.